‘Jurassic Park’ Film Series Is Finished, New Report Suggests

 More Clues Jurassic World Rebirth 2 Is Happening

-Earlier this year, speculation about the next movie ran rampant when the mysterious domain name jurassicworldliberation.com had been filed and applied by an unknown source, and the URL reroutes you directly to the official Jurassic World website.
+Earlier this year, speculation about the next movie continued when the mysterious domain name “jurassicworldliberation.com” had been filed and applied by an unknown source, with the URL rerouting users directly to the official Jurassic World website.

-Around the same time, Film Base, a website that features entertainment industry updates and information on productions starting in the U.K., shared notes from a webinar mentioning several “big tent-pole movies”, including “the next Jurassic”, a project “said to be starting in March” (2026).
+Around the same time, Film Base, a website that features entertainment industry updates and information on productions starting in the U.K., shared notes from a webinar mentioning several “big tent-pole movies” including “the next Jurassic”, a project “said to be starting in March” of this year.

-As with previous rumors, no plot details have been revealed, and for now, Universal Pictures has not officially announced a sequel or confirmed any of these reports.
-Still, that hasn’t stopped fans from speculating what direction the franchise could take now that it’s explored everything from hybrid dinosaurs to human clones and global threats to genetic mutations.
+No plot details have been revealed in the new report, and for now, Universal has not made any announcements.
+Still, that hasn’t stopped fans from wondering what direction the Jurassic franchise could take now that it’s explored everything from hybrid dinosaurs to human clones and global threats to genetic mutations.

 Some fans have speculated about concepts like human-dino hybrids, a bizarre concept that has been floated online since Jurassic Park III was released.
 Another possibility is the introduction of Ice Age beasts, which have already been teased in tie-in media over the years.

-But whatever the next Jurassic film will be about, it will almost certainly fall under the World banner, meaning the Park side of the franchise is extinct—at least in theaters.
+Whatever the next film will be about, it will almost certainly fall under the World banner, meaning the Park side of the franchise is extinct—at least in theaters.
+The upcoming first-person action-adventure video game Jurassic Park: Survival takes place directly after the original film, reuniting fans with the Park era even it appears to be extinct on the big screen.

 Related: ‘Jurassic Park’ Films Unlikely to Return to Theaters, New Report Suggests